 2. Liquefaction of soil

 Liquefaction of soil is one of the alternative effects of ground shaking.
-When water-saturated granular material like sand loses its strength temporarily it gets converted into a liquid state from solid; liquefaction takes place.
+When water-saturated granular material like sand loses its strength temporarily; it gets converted into a liquid state from solid and hence liquefaction takes place.

 This generally causes sinking and tilting of rigid structures like buildings and sometimes leads to complete collapsing of the structure.

 The shaking of an earthquake acts like a natural vibrator for soil causing the removal of air voids and shifting of water present in soil from one place to another by means of natural pressure.
 This causes the settlement of soil to a high extent.